Stealing and Evading Malware Classifiers and Antivirus at Low False Positive Conditions: Stealing Stand-Alone ML Models

-The total query budget was set to 25,000 queries.
+The total query budget was set to a maximum of 25,000 queries which is approximately 4\% of the size of the Ember.
+This was deemed enough for the model stealing attacks against the Ember model since multiple tests with randomly sampled subsets of the Ember thief dataset, showed that the models' performance stabilizes before reaching the 25,00 queries.
+The same number was also used for the Sorel20m model attacks in order to be able to perform some comparisons.
 The total number of query rounds was set to 10, allowing 1,750 new samples to be used per query round.

-The model was trained from scratch at each training round using all data in the labeled pool.
-The FCNN and dualFCNN models were trained for up to $100$ epochs.
-The LGB model settings were $500$ boosting rounds, $2,048$ leaves, and max\_depth set to $15$.
+Each surrogate model was trained from scratch at each training round using all data in the labeled pool.
+The FFNN, dualFFNN, and FFNN-TL models were trained for up to $100$ epochs.
+The LGB model settings were $500$ boosting rounds.
 The validation set was used for training model selection: the early stopping rounds for the LGB were set to 60, while the \textit{patience} parameter for the neural networks was set to 30.
 All neural networks were trained using model checkpoints where the best model, based on validation accuracy, was saved and used for testing.
+The number of training epochs for the neural networks were selected using multiple runs of model training with random subsets of the thief datasets (25,000 data points) and observing the training and validation losses.
+The number of boosting rounds for the LGB surrogate were selected in a similar manner.

+The use of the different datasets in the attacks described in this section is summarized in Table~\ref{tab:datasets_experiments}.